Financial Regulatory Compliance AI 2025

 What is “RegTech” and why is it growing?

-RegTech (Regulatory Technology) is the use of AI to solve compliance challenges.
+RegTech (Regulatory Technology) is the use of AI to solve compliance challenges at scale.
 The market is exploding from $15B to $107B because human compliance teams can no longer keep up with the volume of data.

 - Manual: Reviewing 5% of communications for insider trading.